akanyaani/akanyaani/README.md

 - [**miniLLama**](https://github.com/akanyaani/miniLLAMA): A project focused on the training and fine-tuning of smaller LLMs

-### 🌱 What I'm Learning

-- **Information Theory**: Deepening my understanding of the mathematical foundations of AI
-- **Advanced Model Compression Techniques**: Exploring methods like pruning and quantization

 ### 🚀 Let's Collaborate!

 I'm always open to collaboration on interesting AI and machine learning projects.
 If you share a passion for neural networks, LLMs, or innovative AI solutions, let's connect!